Mastering react-datepicker: A comprehensive guide for developers

 65}

-For more code samples that cover the vast range of features that react-datepicker has to offer, check out React Datepicker’s website.
+For more code samples that cover every feature react-datepicker has to offer, check out React Datepicker’s website.

 TL;DR: Syntax roundup